Improved Regret Bounds for Gaussian Process Upper Confidence Bound in Bayesian Optimization: Improved Regret Bound for GP-UCB

 which leads to $R_T^{(2)}(\varepsilon) = \tilde{O}(\sqrt{T})$.
 This strictly improves the trivial upper bound $R_T^{(2)}(\varepsilon) = \tilde{O}(\sqrt{T \gamma_T(\mX)})$ under $k = \matk$.
 The formal descriptions are given in the next lemma. \begin{lemma}[Upper bound of $R_T^{(2)}$ under $\sek$ and $\matk$] Suppose $(\bx_t)_{t \in [T]}$ is the input sequence realized by the GP-UCB algorithm.
 Furthermore, $\varepsilon$ is set as that in \lemref{lem:r2}.
 Then, under event $\mA$,

 \end{lemma} The full proof is given in Appendix~\ref{sec:proof_r2_se_mat}.
 The remaining interest is the upper bound of $R_T^{(1)}(\varepsilon)$.
 The definition of $R_T^{(1)}(\varepsilon)$ is the same as the \emph{lenient regret}~\citep{cai2021lenient}, which is known to be smaller than the original regret $R_T$ in GP-UCB.
 Although \citet{cai2021lenient} studies the frequentist setting, their proof strategy is also applicable to the Bayesian setting as described in Section~3.4 in \citep{cai2021lenient}.
-The following lemma provides the formal statement about the upper bound of $R_T^{(1)}$. \begin{lemma}[Upper bound of $R_T^{(1)}$, adaptation of the proof of Theorem~1 in \citep{cai2021lenient}] Fix any $\varepsilon > 0$.
-Suppose $k = \sek$ or $k = \matk$ with $4\nu^2 + 2\nu d \geq d^2$.
-When running GP-UCB, the following inequality holds under event $\mA$:
+The following lemma provides the formal statement about the upper bound of $R_T^{(1)}(\varepsilon)$. \begin{lemma}[Upper bound of $R_T^{(1)}$, adaptation of the proof of Theorem~1 in \citep{cai2021lenient}] Fix any $\varepsilon > 0$.
+Suppose $k = \sek$ or $k = \matk$.
+Then, when running GP-UCB, $R_T^{(1)}(\varepsilon) = \tilde{O}(1)$ holds under event $\mA$. \end{lemma} We provide the proof in Appendix~\ref{sec:proof_lenient_regret} for completeness.
+For both kernels, $R_T^{(1)}(\varepsilon)$ is dominated by the upper bound of $R_T^{(2)}(\varepsilon)$.
+Finally, we obtain the desired results by aggregating the inequalities in Lemmas~\ref{lem:r2_se_mat} and \ref{lem:lenient_regret}.